Abhishekkole/Jenkins-Project/README.md

 #Jenkins-Project: This project for Continuous Integration using tools like:

 ->GIT

 ->Github

 ->Jenkins:Jenkins is an open source automation tool written in Java with plugins built for " Continuous Integration " purpose

-Problem Statement:
-1.Developers commit's changes to the source code repo.
-2.Jenkin server pulls that code and triggers a build.

 **Steps to be followed for this project: